ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    0 is reserved as the initial state (empty/ null).

 -  Each edge is transport data (update item).
-In particular, edge from i to j is the (op, data) to transition version from version i to version j.
+In particular, edge from i to j is the update item to transit from version i to version j.

 -  Node content is path independent (different paths arrive at the same content)